VedranBiH/aws-lambda-zombie-workshop/README.md

 20\.
 Click the "Actions" box and select "Enable CORS" in the dropdown.

 21\.
-Select Enable and Yes to replace the existing values.
+Select the Enable button and Yes to replace the existing values.
 You should see all green checkmarks for the CORS options that were enabled, as shown below.
 ![talker resource](/Images/Typing-Step21.png)

 * If you don't see all green checkmarks, this is probably because you forgot to add the HTTP Status 200 code for the Method Response Section.
 Go back to the method overview section for your POST, GET, and OPTIONS method and make sure that it shows "HTTP Status: 200" in the Method Response box.